 Who knows, I might become extremely skilled in my field someday.
 Can I sell online courses and integrate with third-party payment platforms on my blog?

-All these and more are valid questions every potentially successful blogger asks before creating a blog.
+All these and knowing the list of blog sites platform are valid questions every potentially successful blogger asks before creating a blog.

 Most bloggers started a blog because they hoped to live the ‘laptop lifestyle’ and make money blogging.

 Others created a blog where they can write about their passions.
 Taking their blog to a commercial level is not at the top of their priority at all.
 Those are who you call hobbyist bloggers.

 If you want to make money from blogging, then the top list of blog sites starts with WordPress.org, Wix, Blogger, Squarespace, Weebly, Joomla, and Drupal.

 WordPress.org is a self-hosted blogging platform that powers 30% of websites online.
 It’s the go-to option for any blogger who hopes to make a full-time living blogging.

 Wix is a website builder that allows you to create professional websites without any knowledge of coding.